ramblingsofadev/docs/configuration.md

     public function readConfiguration(string $path, string $pathDelimiter = '.'): IConfiguration
     {
         if (!file_exists($path)) {
-            throw new ConfigurationException("$path does not exist");
+            throw new InvalidConfigurationFileException("$path does not exist");
         }

         $hashTable = Yaml::parseFile($path);

         if (!\is_array($hashTable)) {
-            throw new ConfigurationException("Configuration in $path must be an array");
+            throw new InvalidConfigurationFileException("Configuration in $path must be an array");
         }

         return new HashTableConfiguration($hashTable, $pathDelimiter);